datashelter/documentation/docs/cli/usage/restore.md

-        -n, --name string                  Database name to restore -p, --password string              Password to use to restore the database -P, --port int                     Port of the database server -s, --snapshot string              Name of the snapshot to be retrieved (ignored if --all or --latest) -t, --type string                  Database type (mysql, postgresql) -u, --username string              Username to use to restore the database
+        -n, --name string                  Database name to restore -p, --password string              Password to use to restore the database -P, --port int                     Port of the database server --restore-as string            Restore database with a different name -s, --snapshot string              Name of the snapshot to be retrieved (ignored if --all or --latest) -t, --type string                  Database type (mysql, postgresql) -u, --username string              Username to use to restore the database